swannodette/swannodette.github.com/_posts/2013-10-27-the-essence-of-clojurescript.md

 compile the standard library.
 If you edit your source file, subsequent compiles will be sub second.

-Open `index.html` in Google Chrome.
+Open provided `index.html` at the root of the project directory in Google Chrome.
 If you've enabled source maps you should see a `console.log` that references a line in ClojureScript.
 You can enable source maps by right clicking in the window and selecting `Inspect Element`, in the right corner you should see a gear icon.
 If you click this you see a bunch of options, one of which is `Enable JS source maps`.

 Try editing `src/hello_world/core.cljs`, for example make your file look like this: